The Content Engineer Is Now Your Most Strategic Growth Hire

 "Getting other people excited about the possibilities in this space has been my biggest win.
 After making a couple of custom workflows for other teams, I now have people asking questions, getting involved, and thinking of ways that automation and content engineering could help them scale their own initiatives."

-If you're a CMO, you probably aren’t struggling with ideas.
+If you're a CMO, you probably aren't struggling with ideas.
 You're struggling with impact.
-You’ve already invested in strategy, SEO, and a content team.
-But if your top-performing pages aren’t getting refreshed, structured, or discovered in LLMs, then you’re leaking pipeline.
+You've already invested in SEO strategy and a content team.
+Top-performing pages that aren't refreshed, structured, or discoverable in LLMs are leaking pipeline.

 According to the AirOps 2025 State of Content Teams report: